How Much Time Does It Take to Get a GST Number in India?

 30–45 calendar days or more

 Note: Timelines are indicative and may vary based on the applicant’s case and jurisdiction.
-Beware of agencies or individuals who claim to provide GST numbers in just 2–3 days; such promises are often misleading and not aligned with the official processing timelines.
+Beware of agencies or individuals who promise to get you a GST number within 2–3 days, as their promise is definitely a misleading one and does not fall into the official timelines.

 Step-by-Step GST Registration Process in India